"I want a platform that makes me feel good about myself"

 Trapped in the game of social comparison and recognizing they needed help, the duo began researching how to improve their well-being and found a theme:

 Want to feel better?
-Eliminate social media.
+Eliminate social networking apps.

 Mady & Ali believe we can do better, not only for women, but for all who have been impacted negatively by current photo-sharing platforms.
-As Instagram users since age 2012, Herd's mission is focused on creating a space that would have enriched the lives of their 15 year old selves, not harmed it.
+As mobile-social users since age 2012, Herd's mission is focused on creating a space that would have enriched the lives of their 15 year old selves, not harmed it.

 How are we doing that?

-In a social landscape filled with unrealistic beauty standards, harmful comments and toxic highlight-reel culture, Herd aims to be the greener pasture, where users can express their creativity without worrying about what other people think.
+In a media landscape filled with unrealistic beauty standards, harmful comments and toxic highlight-reel culture, Herd aims to be the greener pasture, where users can express their creativity without worrying about what other people think.
 We are still early days, but know the best is on the horizon.